mjastad/calm_workshop/lab7/calm_workshop_lab7_ntnx_vol_driver_install.rst

 The plugin has been qualified on Centos 7, Rhel 7.3 and Ubuntu 16.04.2.
 It may work for older versions, but hasn't been  tested.

-- Install Docker version 17.x :
+- Install Docker version 17.x : docker-installation_

 **Installation:**